NASA-AMMOS/Landform/Web/docs/INTERNAL.md

   For internal Landform use we keep an archive of the HTTPS key, CSR, and PEM files, so be sure to discuss with the team before creating new ones.
 * LDAP group: `landform`
 * Environment variables
+    * also see the [AWS Credentials](#aws-credentials) section for additional environment variables specfic to each AWS account
     * `NODE_ENV`: `production` (`integration` for testing)
         * setting `NODE_ENV` should be sufficient for internal Landform use as all other environment variables will be set automatically based on that
         * otherwise, use `NODE_ENV=production` and customize the variables below